dashpay/dash/doc/README.md

 ### macOS

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.

 ### Need Help?